 The only thing harder than finding someone who was born and raised in Austin is finding a good restaurant that’s open past midnight on the weekends, or at all on major holidays.

 1/ 24 Diner

-If you live in Austin and haven’t tried 24 Diner’s chicken and waffles, now is your chance!
+If you live in Austin and haven’t tried 24 Diner’s chicken and waffles, then what better time than Christmas Day?
 Perfect for late night munchies, this local favorite will challenge your take on the word “diner.”

 Open 24 hours